xNocken/replay-reader/docs/addOwnExports.md

       result: Object, // This object contains objects which were built from the exportgroups and exportnames. this object will be returned at the end as the result when the parsing is finished.
       states: Object, // this object contains objects specified by the exportName and the additionalStates setting and is used to store the state of objects temporarily
-      setFastForward: (time: number) => void, // with this property can be fastforwarded through the replay }) => void)
+      setFastForward: (time: number) => void, // with this property can be fastforwarded through the replay
+      endParsing: () => void, // calling this function stops the parsing of thr replay after the chunk }) => void)

     actorDespawnEmitter.on('SafeZoneIndicator.SafeZoneIndicator_C', ({